kunukn/react-collapse/README.md

 # Design goals

-- let the browser handle the animation using CSS transition
+- let the browser handle the animation using CSS height transition
 - minimal in file size
 - minimalistic API - only have a Collapse component which updates on isOpen props
 - flexible - provide your own markup, styling and easing